cpb-/yocto-cooker/README.md

 Each sub-command has additional command line options, e.g. with `init` the download-dir can be set using the `-d` switch.

-- `chef target-info` displays the command line to execute to initialize the environment if you want to work directly with `bitbake`.

 ## How to build a standard image for Raspberry Pi 3?